Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Intrinsic Reconstruction and Inevitability

 We now reinterpret boundary inevitability in terms of strong and weak algebraic phases.
 A phase is strong when its first defect layer vanishes and no boundary strata occur.
 A phase is weak when its boundary layer is nontrivial.
-The following result shows that reconstruction at finite depth permits only these two possibilities.
+The following result isolates two structurally distinct regimes that arise in finite-depth reconstruction frameworks.

-\begin{theorem}[Boundary Inevitability] Let $\mathsf{F}$ be a functorial finite depth reconstruction framework based on representations.
-Then exactly one of the following occurs: \begin{enumerate} \item every reconstructed phase $\mathcal P_X$ is strong, or \item the reconstructed phases all carry nontrivial boundary strata and are therefore weak. \end{enumerate} No intermediate behaviour is possible. \end{theorem}
+\begin{theorem}[Boundary Dichotomy] Let $\mathsf{F}$ be a functorial finite depth reconstruction framework based on representations.
+Then the reconstruction framework exhibits one of the following structural regimes: \begin{enumerate} \item every reconstructed phase $\mathcal P_X$ is strong, or \item the nontrivial boundary strata occur in reconstructed phases associated with non-rigid defect behaviour and are therefore weak. \end{enumerate} Within the finite-depth setting considered here, non-rigid reconstruction behaviour is necessarily accompanied by nontrivial boundary structure. \end{theorem}

 \begin{proof} Suppose first that boundary layers never appear.
 Then the defect filtration on each $\mathsf{C}_X$ collapses at depth zero, so $\mathcal P_X^{(1)}=0$ for all $X$.
 The reconstructed phases are therefore strong, and no defect or higher depth structure survives.